VedantPadole52/Employee-Finder-AI/README.md

 🚧 Why I Built This

-As someone learning to build real-world applications, I wanted to focus on understanding product design, data flow, and AI tool integration — instead of starting purely with code.
+-As someone learning to build real-world applications, I wanted to focus on understanding product design, data flow, and AI tool integration — instead of starting purely with code.
 Lovable allowed me to:

-Prototype a real-world solution quickly
+-Prototype a real-world solution quickly

-Focus on logic, flow, and user experience
+-Focus on logic, flow, and user experience

-Learn how AI tools can assist development
+-Learn how AI tools can assist development

-Understand how to structure apps without needing to manually code every part
+-Understand how to structure apps without needing to manually code every part

 🧠 What I Learned

-How no-code AI tools work in practice
+-How no-code AI tools work in practice

-Basics of app logic and workflow automation

-Importance of UI/UX in functional web apps
+-Basics of app logic and workflow automation -Importance of UI/UX in functional web apps

-How to communicate between front-end features and backend data (even if assisted)
+-How to communicate between front-end features and backend data (even if assisted)

 💡 Future Plans

-Rebuild parts of the app manually (e.g. using React or Next.js)

-Add database integration (e.g. Firebase, MongoDB)

-Add authentication and user roles
+-Rebuild parts of the app manually (e.g. using React or Next.js) -Add database integration (e.g. Firebase, MongoDB) -Add authentication and user roles

-Improve matching algorithm manually
+-Improve matching algorithm manually

 📌 Disclaimer